kyrieNJ/SM-HK/README.md

 # SM-HK
 Code for our paper:
-SM-HK: Sentiment-aware Model Fusing Heterogeneous Knowledge for Depression Risk Detection on Chinese Social Media
+SM-HK: Sentiment-aware Model Fusing Heterogeneous Knowledge for Depression Risk Detection on Social Media

 ## Requirements